A Backpackers Guide to Pai, Thailand

 After researching, I figured out that the cheapest bungalow is Family Hut.
 In my trip, the price was 200 baht for a bungalow with 2 beds with toilet inside.
 However in the high season, the price could double or triple.

 The resort which is recommended the most by experienced people is Baan Pai Riverside Resort.
 This seems to be preferred the most by tourists.
 It has the space for relaxing with a balcony to hold party or to admire the sunset on the river.
 The price for a bungalow here is about 400 baht/night in the low season.
 However, it could be up to 1,200 baht in high season.

 Dorms and Backpacker Hostels in Pai

 There are plenty of dorms and backpacker hostels in Pai with different price range, from 80 to 200 baht in low season.
-According to the advices of many other tourists, the 3 best backpacker hostels in Pai are Spicy Pai, Common Grounds, and Circus Hostel.
+The best backpacker hostels in Pai are Mad Monkey, Spicy Pai, Common Grounds, and Circus Hostel.

 Common Grounds provides large spaces for relaxing.
 If you prefer travelling alone, you should not ignore this place.
 Another advantage of the hostel is the location, which is in the center of town, behind the bus station.
 The price is about 200 baht/person for one night.

 Circus School lies on a hill, which is a good place to witness the sunrise.
 The most interesting point is that the hostel provides circus courses for tourists.
 With from 400 to 600 baht, you can learn some basic circus tricks from here.
 At the weekend, Circus School usually holds BBQ party and circus shows.
 However, from my own opinion, the rooms here are not as good as the other two.
 The price is 150 baht/person for one night.

 What to eat in Pai

 Similar to many other big cities in Thailand such as Bangkok or Chiang Mai, Pai also has a strong “weapon” to attract tourists – street food!